kassandry/freebsd-dtrace-tools/README.md

 # bsdrwsnoop

 Outputs information about read/write calls by processes.
-Provides possibility to filter output by a certain process name or PID.
+Also provides the possibility to filter output by a certain process name or PID.

 ## Example: